 Over the course of a month we travelled parts of the West, South, East and Central Province, took many Tuk Tuk journeys and the World famous train journey between Ella and Kandy.
 Not at any point did we feel threatened or unsafe and the journeys were stunning.
 The landscapes reached up to the clouds, the coasts went on forever and we saw countless bridges, ridges and ravines, people working on tea plantations, elephants and lizards.
-Like in anything, you can focus on the bad and that will be all you see but look beyond the minorities of doom and you will find so much splendour.
+Like in anything, you can focus on the bad if you want but that will be all you see.
+If you look beyond the minorities of doom, with hope, you will find so much splendour.

 Along our journey we passed roadblocks and checkpoints, we were stopped and searched by the army and had many conversations.
 Often they thanked us for visiting and we thanked them for taking care of us, we shook hands and smiled.
 It makes me emotional to remember their faces, they were so caring and their dedication to protect their country, their people and their much loved visitors was remarkable.
 They are people just trying to get on with life and so must we all.
 I felt nothing but welcomed, reassured and blessed.
 Sri Lanka has been through so much, after being devastated by the 2004 Tsunami and having come so far since the deadly Civil War ending in 2009.
 It doesn’t want to return to these dark places.
 (Fair Observer.)
 We met a man who said;

 We visited coasts, countryside, towns, cities and villages.
 We ate delicious home produced food, jostled in markets, supported local tradespeople, learnt to cook, went on Safari, surfed and explored hand built Temples.
 We saw no trouble but knew if we did we would be fine and in truth, if I wasn't then that is life.
 I met some amazing people with whom we have shared special moments that we will treasure forever.
 Like any travelling experience, you move through communities and cultures, but Sri Lanka is different, it is a very special place.